 Another series of works from 2017 put our dealings with other animals and living creatures in question, which is also being further developed in the current series of works

-Mergenthaler is specially interested in exploring human interactions, in relation to the sexual, moral and social aspects that the Western society has given it.
+Mergenthaler is especially interested in exploring human interactions, in relation to the sexual, moral, and social aspects that the Western society has given it.
 Working with various forms of multi-sensory solutions, Stelan seeks for art and design to be perceived as a possibility to connect to the tangible world.

-Hers is a socialising project, given that the main objective is to revalue a concept that has been privatised and surrounded by prejudices, searching to give recognition to what we take for granted, vindicating touch as a complete experience that is highly necessary.
+Hers is a socializing project, given that the main objective is to revalue a concept that has been privatized and surrounded by prejudices, searching to give recognition to what we take for granted, vindicating touch as a complete experience that is highly necessary.